 The approach and methodology are based upon BMZ’s and GIZ’s experience in similar projects and an assessment of the current state of affairs in Nigeria.
-SKYE promotes the employability of young people via value chains, the establishment of an efficient TVET system, and (German) private sector investments.
+SKYE promotes the employability of young people via the establishment of an efficient TVET system, and (German) private sector investments.

 “Do no Harm” approach